JanssenProject/jans/docs/README.md

 After you enter `y` it will perform update and display updated data on screen.

 ## Command Line Argument Mode
 We will refer this mode as **CL** Using this mode is difficult compared to IM.
-First is get get help, so type:
+First is get help, so type:
 ```
-/opt/jans/jans-cli/jca-cli.py --help
+/opt/jans/jans-cli/config-cli.py --help
 ```

 This will print how to use CL:

 ```
-usage: jca-cli.py [-h] [--host HOST] [--client-id CLIENT_ID]
+usage: config-cli.py [-h] [--host HOST] [--client-id CLIENT_ID]
                   [--client_secret CLIENT_SECRET] [-debug]
                   [--debug-log-file DEBUG_LOG_FILE]
                   [--operation-id OPERATION_ID] [--url-suffix URL_SUFFIX]